 Which one works better for you — sprinting or marathon running?
 Let’s do a quick pros and cons check for both.

 Sprints: The faster you save, the faster you get there

-Paying something off quickly or saving a ton of money over a short amount of time sometimes just feels good — and some of us really enjoy the challenge.
+Paying off something quickly or saving a ton of money over a short amount of time sometimes just feels good — and some of us really enjoy the challenge.

-You can choose which parts of each mindset work for you.
-Focus on one goal, but don’t be afraid to change course if something comes up.
-Keep perspective and check in with yourself to make sure you’re not at risk of burning out.
+You can choose parts of each mindset that work for you.
+Maybe you focus on one goal but stay prepared to change course if something comes up.
+Keep an eye on the big picture by checking in with yourself to make sure you’re not at risk of burning out.

 Find what works best for you, your goals, and your money.
 Are you a sprinter, a marathoner, or somewhere in between?
 Share it with us below.